mdabagia/mdabagia.github.io/index.markdown

 *   What can we prove?
 *   From this theoretical foundation, can we derive efficient and generalizable machine learning systems?

-Outside of research I love music, which is doubtlessly thanks to twelve years of training in piano performance and composition at the [Suzuki Music Institute of Dallas](https://www.suzukimusicdallas.org/) where I studied under Dr. Bret Serrin.
+Outside of research I love music, which is doubtlessly thanks to many years of training in piano performance and composition at the [Suzuki Music Institute of Dallas](https://www.suzukimusicdallas.org/) where I studied under Dr. Bret Serrin.
 I also enjoy cooking, reading (science fiction & world history in particular), and the great outdoors.

 ## Papers